-photography composition – finding the other angles
+Photography composition – Finding the other angles

 At the same photo shoot-out that the stunning Film Noir Fight Scene came out of, I again worked with a model, Jill.
 Her hairstyle and dress were strongly reminiscent of the flapper era.
-It therefore just suited a more dramatic and sexy pose and styling.
+Therefore a more dramatic and sexy pose and styling was suited.
 And of course, dramatic lighting.
+For off-the-cuff / on-the-fly dramatic lighting, a video light is hard to beat.

 The photo at the top is the angle that my friend Peter Salo found, while I was standing on a short ledge, shooting from above.
 The irony here is that the first time Peter and I met, was at another photo shoot-out, and I was insistent he find a different angle than just shooting from eye-height.
 I even pushed him down on the ground to convince him.
 And here we are, a few years later, with him finding the alternate angle that I didn’t immediately see.
 Using the 85mm f1.4 lens wide open, gave that shallow depth-of-field.

-The second image (the wide angle shot from above) is the photograph that was easy to envision.
+This second image (the wide angle shot from above) is the photograph that was easy to envision.
 The pattern of the tiles in the lobby immediately drew my attention as a possible idea.
 In the final image, the way the tile pattern recedes helps draw your eye to our model, helped by the spot-light effect of the video light.

-image details for 1st image:
+Details for 1st image:

 1/500 @ f1.4 @ 1600 ISO

-Nikon D3S (B&H); Nikon 85mm f/1.4G (B&H)
+Nikon D3S; Nikon AF-S 85mm f/1.4G

-image details for 2nd image:
+Details for 2nd image:

 1/80 @ f5 @ 1600 ISO

-Nikon D3S (B&H); Nikon 24-70mm f2.8 AF-S (B&H)
+Nikon D3S; Nikon 24-70mm f2.8G AF-S

-- using video light for photography
+- More articles on using video light for photography

 a resounding kick to my rear… Note to self *take the time to walk around the scene and look for alternatives*